 The Guernsey that is still produced on the island remains much of the original design and patterning.
 The rib at the top of the sleeve represents a sailing ship’s rope ladder in the rigging, the raised seam across the shoulder a rope, and the garter stitch panel waves breaking upon the beach.

 Robust in design, it is not uncommon for a Guernsey to last several decades and be passed down in families.
-In fact, it takes a couple of decades to wear a traditional Guernsey in.

 All Guernseys and clothing featured are available from Creasey’s Menswear, Womenswear.

 Guernseys available in Navy, Oatmeal, Charcoal, Blue & White Stripe and Red.

 Photography: Etienne Laine Photography Hair: The White Room Hair & Beauty, Make-up: Benefit at Creasey’s, Guernseys: Le Tricoteur